PavelPutin/cpp_task_4/GoogleTest/lib/docs/advanced.md

 GoogleTest creates a new test fixture object for each test in order to make tests independent and easier to debug.
-However, sometimes tests use resources that are expensive to set up, making the one-copy-per-test model prohibitively expensive.
+However, sometimes tests use resources that are expensive to set up, making the one-copy-per-test synonymsTableModel prohibitively expensive.

 If the tests don't change the resource, there's no harm in their sharing a